lanl-aea/waves/docs/waves_quickstart.rst

 In ``SConstruct``, the workflows were provided aliases matching the study names for more convenient execution.
 First, run the ``nominal`` workflow and observe the task command output as below.
 The default behavior of `SCons`_ is to report each task's action as it is executed. |PROJECT| builders capture the STDOUT and STDERR into per-task log files to aid in troubleshooting and to remove clutter from the terminal output.
+On first execution you may see a warning message as a previous parameter study is being requested which will only exist on subsequent executions.

 .. code-block::